sulu/sulu/UPGRADE.md

 To allow adding new features some interfaces where changed and needs to be updated if you did build something on top of them:

+ - StorageInterface
+ - LocalStorage
+ - FormatManagerInterface
+ - FormatManager
+ - FormatCacheInterface
+ - LocalFormatCache
+ - ImageConverterInterface
+ - ImagineImageConverter
-- FileVersion
+ - MediaExtractorInterface
  - MediaImageExtractor
-- MediaImageExtractorInterface
-- LocalStorage
-- StorageInterface
+ - FileVersion::getStorageOptions

 ### Test Setup